Exawind/amr-wind-frontend/postproengine/doc/spod.md

-    num               : Number of eigenvectors to include in reconstruction (Optional, Default: 1) savefile          : Filename to save results (Optional, Default: '') correlations      : List of correlations (Optional, Default: ['U'])
+    num               : Number of eigenvectors to include in reconstruction (Optional, Default: 1) savefile          : Filename to save results (Optional, Default: '') correlations      : List of correlations (Optional, Default: ['U']) store_fluc        : Boolean to store fluctuating fields (Optional, Default: False) components        : List of component to include in reconstructions (default is all) (Optional, Default: None)
 ```

 ## Example